hyper-joker/MoodPlaylistApp/README.md

 🎧 Mood Playlist App
 Mood Playlist is a web application that generates a personalized Spotify playlist based on your current mood.
-By selecting a mood from the UI, the app uses the Spotify API to curate a dynamic playlist that matches your emotional state — whether you're feeling happy, sad, energetic, relaxed, or anything in between.
+By selecting a mood from the UI, the app uses the Spotify API to curate a dynamic playlist that matches your emotional state, whether you're feeling happy, sad, energetic, relaxed, or anything in between.

-✨ Features
+✨ Features:
 🎵 Mood-based playlist generation

 🎧 Seamless Spotify login via OAuth